el3um4s/strani-anelli-blog/_posts/2021/2021-12-12-an-update-for-my-patreons-november-2021/2021-12-12-an-update-for-my-patreons-november-2021.md

 Because my articles are nothing more than my travel diary.
 They are my notes and my considerations.
 My findings and my mistakes.
 They are used to keep track of what I learn, to be able to find it in the future and to share it with those who find themselves facing the same problems.

 So I have to decide what to do.
 I think the best thing is to regularly post updates on my various projects.
 And post links to articles on my blog (and Medium - but I'll come back to that in a moment).
 That way I can avoid filling Patreon with illegible posts.
 I can also avoid turning it into a page with only links to my blog.
-I can also, and that's what I like best, use this space as an excuse to make a point about how my project is progressing.
+I can also use this space as an excuse to make a point about how my project is progressing, too and that's what I like best.
 And I can talk about my difficulties.

 The next question is: how often?
 I do not know this.
 Definitely at least once a month.
 Maybe two.